Compositions

 • The component represents a complete, predefined UI element

-• Different instances need different types of content
+• Different instances of the component need different types of content

 • You want to allow completely different elements in each instance